-You know that existing business, that you wish you had thought of?
+You know that existing business that you wish you had thought of?
 Copy it.

-Because humans are imperfect mirrors.
+Why?
+Because we’re imperfect mirrors.

 So look around at those existing ideas in the world.
 You can imitate them and still be offering something valuable and unique.